YO7O/digital_addiction/README.md

-# Digital Addiction: Analysis of How Usage of Social Media Impact Objective Well-Being
+# Digital Addiction: Analysis of How Usage of Social Media Impact Objective Well-Being And Political Opinion

 ## Overview